Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 sfcollege.edu/library

 Hello!
-In this video tutorial, we will learn how to cite web resources in Chicago Notes and Bibliography style.
+In this video tutorial, we will learn how to cite internet resources using the Chicago Notes and Bibliography style, 18th edition.

-You will format citations differently depending on whether the citation is going in a bibliography at the end of your paper or if it is a footnote or endnote.
+Sources are formatted differently depending on whether it is going in the bibliography at the end of your paper or if it is in a footnote.
 Bibliographies can include all sources you consulted in researching your paper, while notes are directly related to the information you are referring to within your text.
-In this tutorial, the bibliography example will be given first, and then the note example.
+In this tutorial, the bibliography example is provided first, followed by the note example.

 The examples in this tutorial include webpages, webpages without dates, blog posts, and reports.

-For the first example, you will learn how to cite a webpage.
-A webpage is a single document within a website.
-The first step is to identify the author of the webpage.
+A webpage is a single document within a larger website.
+The first step when citing a webpage is to identify the author.
 While resources are often written by specific people, sometimes an entire organization is the author.
 In this case, since the author is listed as Mayo Clinic Staff, and not a specific person, Mayo Clinic is the author.

 Bibliography Example: